Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Proof of Theorem

 \subsection{Sporadic smooth $\Q$-homology planes}

 In this section we complete the proof of Theorem \ref{CLASS} in case $n=0$, omitted in Sections \ref{sec:A1A2} and \ref{sec:F2}.
-That is, we find some specific (rational, cuspidal) curves on $\P(1,1,2)$ and $\P(1,2,3)$, whose complements are \QHPs satisfying \eqref{eq:assumption} and \eqref{eq:no_bubbles}, which are not contained in any of the towers encountered above.
-To state our result in Proposition \ref{prop:n0}, it will be convenient to introduce the following notation.
+This amounts to describe a very specific class of rational curves on the Hirzebruch surface $\F_2$.